adugnag/gee_s1_ard/README.md

 The Javascript implementation can be copied to GEE code editor.
 To use the python API provided here, the user should launch the s1_ard_test.py script using the terminal.
 The user should install earthengine-api locally or in the cloud VM.

 # Requirement
+There is not additional requirement to run the Javascript implementation in GEE code editor.
+To run the Python implementation, the user should have Python 3.6 or more and have earthengine-api installed.

+# References
+Mullissa A., Vollrath A.,  Reiche J., Slagter B., Balling J. , Gou Y., Braun, C., 2021.
+Sentinel-1 Analysis Ready Data Preparation in Google Earth Engine, Remote Sensing,